ironcev/public-talks/README.md

 # Public Talks
-Code snippets and examples used in my public talks.
+Code snippets and examples used in my public talks given in 2017 and onwards.

 ## Talks
 Talks, ordered alphabetically: